markmadej/team-agreement/README.md

 With a single or very small number of engineers working in these repos, we should strive to make the process as friction-free as possible.
 There may be steps we can take out of the process that provide good value with minimum risk (especially for systems that are not in production yet, etc).
 This comes with the caveat that when, inevitably, someone fucks it up for everyone, then we can't have nice things anymore and this section will need to be be amended.

 This section contains the 2 Fast 2 Furious set of rules intended to help us move as fast as possible.

+WARNING : In most cases (or all cases if you prefer), it's better to just follow the standard process.
+These rules are not recommendations.
+They're giving you the ability to skip some redundant steps when it's clear that they don't add value.
 1. Fuck applying labels (see next section) if you're working on something that you:
     * Are confident you will complete during your current work session
     * Don't think they will add value (but it should be very obvious that it won't or we'll have to change this)